emidot32/GraphQL_Project/README.md

 # GraphQL_Project
 --ENG--

-Project to speak on SE with using GraphQL as RESTful API replacement.
+Project for a lecture on SE with using GraphQL as RESTful API replacement.

 Used techologies:
    1) Python 3.7 as programming language.